Aish-p/Text-Vision-Agent/README.md

    pip install -r requirements.txt
    ```
 3. **Set up Ollama**
   * Ensure that you have Ollama running.
-You can download and install Ollama from here.
+You can download and install Ollama from here [Link Text](https://ollama.com/download)
   * Pull the required models by running the following commands:
     ```
     ollama pull llama3.2:latest